 KanjiVG is a database of Japanese kanji which provides the shape of each kanji in SVG format, extended with information about the kanji's components.
 It's a wonderful resource for any work related to kanji, and I've personally used it for my work on simulation of japanese calligraphy.
 It's also well maintained, with updates released regularly.
 However, editing the data file is a bit cumbersome due to the fact that SVG data are extended with extra information.
 A SVG graphical editor software may be convenient to edit the strokes' shape but not so much to edit the extra data.
 Editing these data in a text file directly is easy but editing the graphical components at the same time becomes nearly impossible.
 Thus, a dedicated tool would certainly help with maintaining this database.
 In this article I introduce my attempt to build such a tool, which I call KanjiVGEditor.

-A demo video of the beta.000 version is available on YouTube here (if you're not scared of my terrific frenglish!).
+Demo videos are available on YouTube here.
 What's below serves as a user manual (click on images to enlarge).

 The app is divided into two parts.
 On the left the data area, on the right the graphical area.